Ignitedgene/Identifying-Phishing-URLs-using-ML-Paradigms/README.md

   </ul>

 <h3> Problem Statement </h3>
-  <p> Phishing is a form of fraud in which the attacker learns sensitive information such as login credentials or account information by sending as a reputable entity or person in email or other communication channels.
+  <p> Phishing is a form of fraud in which the attacker learns sensitive information of users by sending as a reputable entity or person in email or other communication channels.
 URL phishing can lead to usernames, passwords, credit cards, and other personal information being stolen.
 In fact, the number of phishing scams in Singapore jumped from 16 cases in 2017 to 5,020 in 2022.
-In light of the growing concern towards phishing scams, our group aims to identify important features of phishing URLs and detect phishing URLs using Machine Learning techniques.
+In light of the growing concern, our group aims to identify important features of phishing URLs and detect phishing URLs using Machine Learning techniques.
   </p>

 <h3> Data Preparation and Exploratory Data Analysis (EDA) </h3>
   <p> Firstly, we checked the distribution of our dataset and found that there was an equal number of non-phishing and phishing URLs of 5715. </p>
 <h4> Exploratory Data Analysis (EDA) </h4>
   <p> Moving on to Data Cleaning, we removed irrelevant columns that does not contribute to phishing URLs. </p>